tao-chen86/tapartment/README.md

 # tapartment
 apartment web
-i wanna creat a project for traveling people living.first of all, creat a web. redefine travell.making a new sight to family travell.graduate travell and buissness travell. its a new time in china.
+i wanna create a project for traveling people living.first of all, create a web. redefine travell.making a new sight to family travell.graduate travell and buissness travell. its a new time in china.